 The joint studies organization consists of pc scientists and physicists from the EPiQC (Enabling Practical-scale Quantum Computation) collaboration, an NSF Expedition in Computing that kicked off in 2018.
-EPiQC aims to bridge the distance between theoretical quantum packages and packages to sensible quantum computing architectures on near-term devices.
+EPiQC aims to bridge the distance between theoretical quantum packages and packages for sensible quantum computing architectures on near-term devices.
 EPiQC researchers partnered with quantum computing professionals from IBM for this look at, as a way to be presented at the 24th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS) conference in Providence, Rhode Island, on April 17.

 Adapting programs to qubit noise

 Quantum computers are composed of qubits (quantum bits) endowed with unique properties from quantum mechanics.
-These select properties (superposition and entanglement) permit the quantum computer to represent a massive area of possibilities and comb via them for the right answer, finding solutions lots faster than classical computers.
+These select properties (superposition and entanglement) permit the quantum computer to represent a massive area of possibilities and comb through them for the right answer, finding solutions lots faster than classical computers.

 However, the quantum computers of nowadays and the subsequent 5-10 years are limited by using noisy operations, in which the quantum computing gate operations produce inaccuracies and errors.
 While executing a program, these errors collect and doubtlessly result in incorrect solutions.

-To offset these mistakes, users run quantum applications hundreds of times and pick out the most frequent solution is the correct solution.
+To offset these mistakes, users run quantum applications hundreds of times and pick out the most frequent solution as the correct solution.
 The frequency of this solution is referred to as the fulfillment price of the program.
 In a super quantum pc, this fulfillment price would be 100%—each run on the hardware could produce a corresponding answer.
 However, in practice, fulfillment charges are much less than 100% due to noisy operations.